uhi22/foccci/README.md

 ## Finished Todos
+- [x] CP sensing
+- [x] 5V on the connector for supply of the muehlpower high voltage sense board
+- [x] Clarify expected contactor current and use appropriate drivers
 - [x] Footprints for the bigger capacitors too small. -> Use 1210 for C65, C66, C67,
 - [x] Many texts in the silk screen are not readable due to overlap with solder or components
 - [x] Some of the many capacitors on the supply lines could be removed